 And much like Israel/Palestine, to know the shape of a solution is by no means the same thing as knowing how to bring about the circumstances that would allow for the implementation of that solution.
 That lesson was to be taught to all the players in the subsequent 25 years.

-Massie assumes that the British army were neutral referees there to impose peace.
+Massie appears to assume that the British army were neutral referees there for no other reason than to impose peace.
 Of course, peace can’t be imposed; it is a feeling that comes from within rather than without.
 Neither were the British army neutral referees.
-They were active participants.
-The British army’s presence was a root source of conflict.
+They were active participants serving the interests of British power.
+The presence of Britain and its army in Ireland was a root source of conflict.

 The British army arrived on the streets in August of 1969 whilst the Provisional movement only emerged a few months later in December of that year.
 Even then, the IRA remained a ramshackle outfit – generally resigned to defending threatened nationalist areas and manning barricades that sealed off “no-go areas” – until conducting a more aggressive and higher-intensity offensive from 1971 and 1972 onward after incidents like the Ballymurphy massacre and Bloody Sunday, along with the British state’s failed policy of internment without trial, considerably boosted support for and recruitment to the organisation.

 Britain’s very presence (or rule) was prolonging conflict and preventing peace in not merely the eyes of the IRA.
-Fintan O’Toole, an opponent of the IRA, described the British army as having entered the arena with a “colonial mentality, viewing Northern Ireland as another field for the operations it had run in Malaya, Kenya, Aden and Cyprus and identifying Catholics as the suspect population”; this approach only served to provide affirmation for the anti-imperialist narrative of the IRA.
+Even Fintan O’Toole, a vehement opponent of the IRA, described the British army as having entered the arena with a “colonial mentality, viewing Northern Ireland as another field for the operations it had run in Malaya, Kenya, Aden and Cyprus and identifying Catholics as the suspect population”; this approach only served to provide affirmation for the anti-imperialist narrative of the IRA.

 I think it also slightly unfair for Massie to single out McDonnell for allegedly “opposing the peace-process”.
 The insinuation in that statement is that McDonnell was anti-peace, despite McDonnell’s own statement from a Bloody Sunday commemoration in 1998 (actually quoted by Massie) making clear he sought it.